Jake Bezzant: Invisible Urban Charging

+Mexico $500m

+Invisible Urban Charging Inc. (IUC) and ATX Smart Mobility will oversee an initial investment of $500 million, with plans to begin in the coming months in the Bajío region.

+The project involves installing 38 electric chargers and operating 140 electric buses, as part of an effort to promote sustainable transportation in Mexico.
+The company will also provide a software platform for charging point owners and an application that will allow drivers to locate and use these services.

+For its part, Miami-based ATX Smart Mobility will contribute artificial intelligence- based technology to optimize public transport routes and improve energy use in mobility systems.

+The agreement was finalized in partnership with the real estate firm CBRE Group, which will be responsible for selecting the locations for the charging centers and providing installation and maintenance services.

+The main objective is to strengthen the infrastructure for commercial fleets.
+Jake Bezzant, CEO of IUC, explains the logic behind this approach: “If we do what we need to in the fleet segment, it will create an environment where the everyday user will have the necessary infrastructure to easily make the decision to switch to electric.”

 Parking Sense

 Bezzant was named Chief Executive Officer of Parking Sense USA in 2016.
 He was initially identified by then CEO Paul Collins to work for the parking operator while still at University.
 Under his leadership, Parking Sense USA won a contract with Los Angeles County Metropolitan Transportation Authority (LA Metro) to supply parking guidance for over 21,000 parking spaces across Los Angeles.

 Bezzant stated that he was co-founder of the company Parking Sense and told a magazine that the company “grew from the lounge of my university flat”, but company records for its incorporation do not list him as a founding director or shareholder, and Paul Collins, another person associated with the company, said that Bezzant joined the company six months after it was founded and was not involved while he was at university.

-A BusinessDesk article said that Bezzant had to leave his job as CEO at Parking Sense "after disagreements over multi-million dollar contracts and 'fantasy' projects, including a Texas development now mired in bankruptcy and fraud allegations".
-Bezzant was not involved in the fraud claims.
+A BusinessDesk article said that Bezzant had to leave his job as CEO at Parking Sense "after disagreements over multi-million dollar contracts and 'fantasy' projects, including a Texas development now mired in bankruptcy and fraud allegations," adding that “there is no suggestion they are linked to Bezzant.”
 Parking Sense did confirm Bezzant was removed as CEO due to the disagreements.

-An article in The Spinoff commenting on the BusinessDesk report said, "There's a lot of he said, he said about whether or not Bezzant has been entirely accurate.
-National Party president Peter Goodfellow said the party "accepts Jake's position about his time at Parking Sense."
+An article in The Spinoff commenting on the BusinessDesk report said, "There's a lot of he said, he said about whether or not Bezzant has been entirely accurate”.
+National Party president Peter Goodfellow said the matter was “thoroughly investigated” and that the party "accepts Jake's position about his time at Parking Sense."